prime31/Nez/Nez.Persistence/JSON_README.md

 ## Encode Options

-Several options are currently available for JSON encoding, and can be passed in as a second parameter to `JSON.Encode()`.
+Several options are currently available for JSON encoding, and can be passed in as a second parameter to `JSON.ToJson()`.

 * `PrettyPrint` will output nicely formatted JSON to make it more readable.
 * `PreserveReferencesHandling` will add extra metadata into the JSON so an object graph with circular references can be rebuilt